-- 4. The login screen will appear. - The first time you access your Verizon Router, an Easy Setup Wizard displays to help step you through the setup process. - On Step 1: Please log in to your router screen, enter the password that is printed next to the Network Settings Password on the label on the rear of your router.
+- 4. The login screen will appear. - The first time you access your Verizon Router, an Easy Setup Wizard displays to help step you through the setup process. - On the Step 1: Please log in to your router screen, enter the password that is printed next to the Network Settings Password on the label on the rear of your router.
 Click Continue.

 - 6. The Change Wi-Fi name screen displays.
 You can continue with the default settings or customize them as needed.
 For your protection, your Verizon Router is pre-set at the factory to use WPA2 (Wi-Fi Protected Access II) encryption for your Wi-Fi network.
-This is the best setting for most users and allows the most devices to securely connect. - 7.
-You can optionally set up the Guest Wi-Fi network by toggling the selection to On.
+This is the best setting for most users and allows the most devices to securely connect. - You can optionally set up the Guest Wi-Fi network by toggling the selection to On.
 You can continue with the default settings or customize them as needed.

-8. You can optionally enable the 6 GHz Wi-Fi band by toggling the selection to On.
+- 8. You can optionally enable the 6 GHz Wi-Fi band by toggling the selection to On.
 Review the notification that enabling 6 GHz will modify the existing 2.4 & 5 GHz security from WPA2 to WPA2/WPA3 and 6 GHz will be enabled using WPA3.
-You can continue to use one Wi-Fi Name and Password across all Wi-Fi bands.

-The IoT Wi-Fi will also be enabled for any devices that do not support WPA3, and this will use a unique Wi-Fi name and password based on the default SSID & Password.
-Devices on this Wi-Fi will be able to communicate with other devices on the Primary network with no firewall restrictions separating them.

-9. Click Continue to review your settings.
+You can continue to use one Wi-Fi Name and Password across all Wi-Fi bands. - The IoT Wi-Fi will also be enabled for any devices that do not support WPA3, and this will use a unique Wi-Fi name and password based on the default SSID & Password.
+Devices on this Wi-Fi will be able to communicate with other devices on the Primary network with no firewall restrictions separating them. - 9.
+Click Continue to review your settings. - 10.
+The Apply Wi-Fi changes screen is displayed.
+Review your current settings.
+You may optionally save your settings as an image on your device by selecting the button, Save as Image.
+Click Apply to save the Wi-Fi changes to your Verizon Router.